 Thereby making it the first hotel in North America to grow all its own organic salad greens on premises.

 The Leafy Green Machine, as it is called.
 For it is the first delivered to New Hampshire by Boston-based start-up Freight Farms.
 The “farm” is also made of a recycled, insulated freight container.
 One that’s also 40 feet long by eight feet wide and 12 feet tall.

 One that will allow the Grappone Center to moreover grow leafy greens.
 For that’s such as lettuce, kale, spinach, arugula, basil, oregano and sprouts hydroponically.

 I mean in water and also without soil.
 Plants absorb their essential mineral nutrients in water.
 In natural conditions, soil acts as a mineral nutrient reservoir but the soil itself is not essential to plant growth.
 Almost any terrestrial plant will grow with hydroponics.

 “In five weeks, we’re going to have all the greens we need to support our guest services,” says Duprey.
 “From parking lot to table,” he jokes.

 So, the next logical question might be, “Why would a hotel grow its own food?”

-Duprey, considered a maverick in the style of John McCain, whose presidential campaign he chaired twice, owns two Marriott-branded hotels in Concord and is not your typical 60-year old republican businessman.
+Duprey, considered a maverick in the style of John McCain.
+All whose presidential campaign he chaired twice and owns two Marriott-branded hotels in Concord.

 He already has 30,000 bees living on the roof of his conference center, that produce all of the honey the center needs for its kitchens and guest events.
-One of his other hotels in Concord is the first in the Northeastern U.S. with pervious (as opposed to impervious) pavement for its parking lots.
+One of his other hotels in Concord is the first in the Northeastern U.S. with pervious (as opposed to impervious) pavement.
+All most importantly for its parking lots.
 This allows storm water to filter through the pavement, reducing runoff, trapping suspended solids and filtering pollutants.

 So, again, the question is, “Why put a hydroponic garden in the parking lot?”